 Note also the effect of the all-sky surveys.
-The D-configuration survey will be taken only at nighttime - thus, observing time between 13 and 01 hours LST will be in short supply during the D-configuration of Summer 1996.
-The B-configuration survey is limited to the LST hours of 07 to 17:30, so these LSTs will be difficult to obtain time in during the B-configurations scheduled for late 1995 and early 1997.
+The D-configuration survey will be complete in Sept., 1996.
+The B-configuration survey is mainly limited to the LST hours of 07 to 17:30, so these LSTs will be difficult to obtain time in during the B-configuration scheduled for early 1997.